 \subsection{Low-velocity Shocks}

-Shocks are a central topic in the study of ISM.
+Shocks are a central topic in the study of the ISM.
 The post-shocked gas cools via line emission, free-bound and free-free emission.
-Libraries of spectra of cooling gas have been published with increasing sophistication; see \citealt{R79}, \citealt{sm79} and \citealt{sd93}.
-Shocks, say those with velocities, $v_s\gtrsim 100\,{\rm km\,s^{-1}}$, are dominated by UV line emission and X-ray emission.
-In contrast, shocks with low velocities, $v_s\lesssim 70\,{\rm km\,s^{-1}}$, are dominated by cooling via H with decreasing contributions from C and Si as the plasma cools.
-The principal cooling lines of hydrogen include not only the resonance lines but also two-photon emission.
-In fact, one of the earliest and unambiguous detection of two-photon emission was from a Herbig-Haro object with a 70\,km\,s$^{-1}$ shock (\citealt{bss82}; see also \citealt{dbs82}).
+Spectral libraries of cooling gas have been published with increasing sophistication; see \citet{R79}, \citet{sm79} and \citet{sd93}.
+Shocks with low-velocities, $v_s\lesssim 100\,{\rm km\,s^{-1}}$, cool via lines of H~I (in decreasing order, Ly$\alpha$, two-photon continuum, H$\alpha$).
+In fact, one of the earliest and unambiguous detection of two-photon emission was from a Herbig-Haro object with a 100\,km\,s$^{-1}$ shock (\citealt{bss82}; see also \citealt{dbs82}).

-Two-photon emission was invoked in a recent investigation of the fascinating 30$^\circ$-long H$\alpha$ arc in Ursa Major \citep{mb01}.
-The arc is long enough that some segments do not have overlapping cirrus emission.
-The ratio of the \GALEX\ FUV to NUV flux in dust-free regions is $0.31\pm 0.05$ (cf.\ see Figure~\ref{fig:TwoPhoton_Galex}). which is significantly smaller than that measured in directions to dusty regions. \citet{bba+20} investigate a grid of supernova shock models and find two solutions: low velocity ($v_s=50$--100\,km\,s$^{-1}$; dominated by two-photon cooling) and high velocity ($v_s>300\,{\rm km\,s^{-1}}$; dominated by strong line emission).
-The H$\alpha$ emission breaks the tie and favors the former.
-Separately, recently \citet{fdw+21}, using \GALEX\ FUV observations along with H$\alpha$ and radio imaging uncovered three very large supernova remnants.
+With some interest I note that two-photon emission was invoked in a recent investigation of the fascinating 30$^\circ$-long H$\alpha$ arc in Ursa Major \citep{mb01,bba+20}.
+Separately, \citet{fdw+21}, using \GALEX\ FUV observations along with H$\alpha$ and radio imaging, uncovered three very large supernova remnants.
+In both cases, the underlying cause of two-photon emission is low-velocity shocks, $v\lesssim 100\,{\rm km\,s^{-1}}$.

-The work of \citet{bba+20} motivated us to consider the entire class of low velocity shocks ($v\lesssim 70\,{\rm km\,s^{-1}}$) as a major class of two-photon emission.
-The traditional approach to search for low velocity shocks is via the associated H$\alpha$ emission.
-However, such H$\alpha$ emission will be broad in velocity which makes detection harder.
-The discovery of three large SNRs \citep{fdw+21} was made possible, in part, by the distinctive FUV signature of low velocity shocks.
-So, going forward, fortunately we have a new tool to identify low velocity shocks -- FUV and NUV imagery data.

-The post-shock temperature\footnote{Assuming that the Mach number of the shock is much greater than unity.
-This assumption can be taken for granted for blast waves from supernovae.
-Caution needs to be exercised for low velocity shocks such as those from runaway stars, expanding HII regions etc.} of a shock with velocity $v_s$ is

-where we have assumed cosmic abundances and that both H and He are singly ionized.
-In CIE, hydrogen is 50\% ionized at a temperature of about $2.8\times 10^4\,$K. Cooling via hydrogen lines becomes ineffective once the post-shock temperature reaches WNM-like temperatures, $<10^4\,$K. Thus, the flux of two-photon emission is directly proportional to the column density of gas in the temperature range, $10^4\,$K to $10^5\,$K. At the present time we are not able to readily derive this fraction from observations.
-So, we resort to simple modeling.

-All high velocity shocks eventually cascade to low velocity shocks.
-In fact, the classical explanation for the observed $\approx 10\,{\rm km\,s^{-1}}$ velocity dispersion of the CNM is the stirring of the ISM by supernovae (\S12.2c, \citealt{S78,ko15}).